 Seminar – Introducing CYCLES : a longitudinal global study of Children and Youth in Cities

-You are warmly invited to a seminar with speakers Bronwyn Hayward and Bronwyn Wood.
+We held a seminar with speakers Bronwyn Hayward and Bronwyn Wood.
 More young people than ever are living in our cities and the way they live will have a profound influence on our global future.
 What are their expectations of their urban lives?
 Will they be able to live sustainably in our cities?
 And do they see themselves as full citizens in their communities?
+See the video.

 Bronwyn Hayward & Bronwyn Wood